lshpaner/eda_toolkit/docs/_sources/eda_plots.rst.txt

 \

-RobustScaler Outliers Example
+RobustScaler Outliers Examples
 --------------------------------

-In this example from the US Census dataset [1]_, we apply the RobustScaler transformation to the age column in a DataFrame to address potential outliers.
+In this example from the US Census dataset [1]_, we apply the :ref:`RobustScaler transformation <Robust_Scaler>` to the age column in a DataFrame to address potential outliers.
 The ``data_doctor`` function enables users to apply transformations with specific configurations via the ``scale_conversion_kws`` parameter, making it ideal for refining how outliers affect scaling.